top of page

 The door swung open — and changed.

 I stepped through into a doorway made of rough oak, its planks uneven, its iron nails hammered in by hands that had known cold mornings and long harvests.
-I saw a flicker of its construction: a farmer shaping the wood with steady strokes, a daughter handing him nails, a dog snoring in the sawdust.
+A flicker of its construction appeared: a farmer shaping the wood with steady strokes, a daughter handing him nails, a dog snoring in the sawdust.

 This door had held back winter winds, welcomed muddy boots, and listened to gossip whispered over steaming bowls of stew.
-It had seen births, arguments, reconciliations, and the quiet, unremarkable moments that make up most of a life.
+It remembered the quiet, unremarkable moments that make up most of a life.

 The door behind me nudged my shoulder — gently, but with purpose — and shifted again.

 Now I stood before a cathedral door so tall it seemed to inhale the very air around it.
 Carved saints watched from the panels, their robes flowing in wood that had never known wind.
-I saw a glimmer of its making: carpenters shaping beams the size of tree trunks, apprentices sanding until their arms trembled, a master carver adding a final curl of vine with reverent precision.
+I saw carpenters shaping beams the size of tree trunks, apprentices sanding until their arms trembled, a master carver adding a final curl of vine with reverent precision.

 This door had witnessed centuries of footsteps, prayers, confessions, and celebrations.
-It had been pushed open by trembling hands and slammed shut by impatient ones.
 It remembered every soul who crossed its threshold.

 The hinges groaned softly, urging me onward.

 The next shift brought me to a sun‑warmed stone threshold — one of those ancient doors still in use today.
-I saw a flash of hands polishing brass knockers, children racing in and out during festivals, elders pausing before crossing as if greeting an old friend.
+Brass knockers polished by generations.
+Children racing in and out during festivals.
+Elders pausing before crossing as if greeting an old friend.

 Then the lives behind it: